 I am obviously biased.
 But with a good reason.
 If there was a reason for me to leave Themeco in the last 7 years, I would do it.
-Instead, they have became an invaluable partner I can count on.
+Instead, they have become an invaluable partner I can count on.
 They have provided me with an advanced piece of technology that works flawlessly and that doesn’t stay in between my imagination and the final product.

 This technology cuts down the development time significantly.
 There is no need to build a mockup in Photoshop or other Prototyping tools.
 Cornerstone builder works almost like those tools.
-The live prototype instantly becomes final product.
+The live prototype instantly becomes the final product.

 So there is really no other rating for it than this:

 That’s it for now.
 I will get back to this X and Pro theme review to update it, whenever I feel that I should add more to it, and also when new theme updates will be available.
 See you soon!

 Oh, right… The link to the Themeco’s Pro page: https://theme.co/pro/.